 Male foxens tend to have a lower centre of gravity, with most of their fat collecting around their stomachs, while females spread their weight more evenly into their hips, breasts, and arms.

-Socially, women tend to be more strong-willed than foxen men, who are stereotyped as more timid and forgiving.
+Socially, women are encouraged to be more strong-willed than foxen men, who are stereotyped as more timid and forgiving.
 Women are seen as great potentual leaders, while men are expected to take on domestic duties.
 This can sometimes effect things such as job hunting, though this is usually only in more built-up cities.

 Rarely, foxen women will be able to call Maiden Klict during life-or-death situations; they will turn into a dragon in order to defend themselves.
 It is considered an honour to be given this power, with less than 1 in 100 women being able to dragon-shift.
 This gift doesn’t appear to be restricted by biological sex, but by the foxen’s personal identity; many transgender women have been able to call upon Klict, while trans men seem unable.
 A lot of other Sentients argue this is because dragon-shifting is a based on psychological influences, but foxens strongly believe this is due to their goddess’ will to protect all of her daughters, regardless of how others see them.